The first Cockapoo to achieve Ag.Ch. status...

 Sadly Rosie got injured and so we had to stop going, but I could see how much agility helped a dog come out of its shell, ultimately leading me to the decision to start with Dexter.

-At the time, I thought it would help him channel some of his extra energy into something productive and give him something new to focus on.
-After searching online, I discovered that Margaret and Jamie Wright taught 1-2-1 lessons near me.
+At the time, I thought it would help him to channel some of his extra energy into something productive and give him something new to focus on.
+After searching online, I discovered that Margaret and Jamie Wright offered agility training near me.
+Jamie teaches in his free time between shows and university.
+Margaret is his nan, and it's her field we use.
+She also teaches but again only on an individual basis.

-Dexter took to agility straight away and was able to compete at some independent shows from 16 months old!
-At 18 months, he made his competitive debut, coming 2nd in an agility class at a UKA show.
+Dexter took to agility straight away and was able to compete at some independent shows as early as 16 months old!
+At 18 months, he made his competitive debut, coming 2nd in an Agility class at a UKA show.

 At this show, I allowed Jamie to run Dexter in a Snooker class as I had absolutely no idea about the rules.
 Based on their future success as a partnership, including a 2nd place in Snooker at the World Agility Open (WAO) this year, you might think this first run together would be a sign of things to come.
 However, Dexter came out of the weaves halfway through and went to the toilet, completely disgracing himself!

-A few weeks later, we entered our first KC show where we got an Agility win towards Grade 2!
-Just two months, he got his last win to go Grade 2.
-After a few months in Grade 2, we had one win towards Grade 3, but needed an win to go up.
-I wanted to try for Novice Cup through the summer, so I let Jamie do a few runs with Dexter to see if he could get the elusive win to let us do that.
+Soon afterwards, we entered our first Kennel Club show where we got our first Agility win towards Grade 2, and just two months later he got his last win to go to Grade 2.
+We had only been there for a few months in Grade 2 and already had one win towards Grade 3, but we needed another win to go up.
+My goal was the KC Novice Cup so I let Jamie do a few runs over the summer to see if he could get us that elusive win.

-It was from that moment I realised the bond forming between the boys, and Jamie and I started sharing running Dexter, both getting wins in each grade until he eventually got to Grade 7, exactly one year after his first KC show.
+It was about that time that I realised there was a strong bond forming between the boys so after that Jamie and I started sharing runs with both of us getting wins in each grade until Dexter eventually reached Grade 7 - exactly one year after his first KC show.

 Going Champ

 Heading into 2024 in Grade 7 meant Dexter was ready for his first Champ show.
-In his first final, he ran last with Jamie and only missed out on the win due to falling off the dog walk.
-Following this performance where four consecutive finals but with no results.
+In his first final, he ran last with Jamie and only missed out on the win when he fell off the dog walk.
+Following this performance were four consecutive finals but with no results.
 The best being with 5f but the fastest time!

 In the last two shows of the season, he went on to win the Reserve CC at North Derbyshire, followed by the Championship ticket in his final Champ of the year at Castlereagh.
-This him and Jamie for Crufts 2025!
+That was him and Jamie for Crufts 2025!

 Then at Crufts this year, Dexter made the Champ final, running second to last – not bad for his debut in the main ring!